 Since our founding in May 2015, CfA has achieved notable success.
 We spent months tracking down complaints across the country against solar companies that have misled consumers about the true costs and energy savings associated with buying or leasing rooftop solar panels.
 Now the SEC is investigating.

-Complaints filed by CfA have also caused law enforcement to investigate public officials.
+Complaints filed by CfA have also resulted in law enforcement investigations of public officials.
 In 2015 and 2016, we filed complaints against United States Senator Bob Corker alleging he concealed information about his stake in several Tennessee hedge funds managed by his campaign donors.
 Subsequently, the FBI and SEC opened investigations into Sen. Corker’s financial ties to these companies.

-More recently, we led the effort to unseal the divorce records of President Trump’s nominee to be Secretary of Labor, Andrew Puzder.
-According to press reports, Mr. Puzder’s ex wife accused him of assaulting her.
+In early 2017, we led the effort to unseal the divorce records of President Trump’s Secretary of Labor nominee, Andrew Puzder.
+According to press reports, Mr. Puzder’s ex-wife accused him of assaulting her.
 CfA filed a motion in the 21st Circuit Court in St. Louis County, Missouri to unseal Mr. Puzder’s divorce records and allow the public and U.S. Senators to evaluate the character of someone who would oversee efforts to combat workplace harassment and violence.
 CfA secured the release of some of those records, and Mr. Puzder withdrew his name from consideration.

 We’ve also been active at the state and local level.
 In 2015, CfA called on Attorneys General in Utah, Arizona, and Montana to investigate Utah State Rep. Ken Ivory for fraud.
 CfA’s complaints alleged Rep. Ivory, as the then-president of the American Lands Council, had defrauded local governments by soliciting funds to advocate for a patently unconstitutional proposition: the transfer of national lands to state control.
 The Utah Attorney General’s office opened an investigation, and Ivory stepped down as CEO of American Lands Council amid public scrutiny.